eyhc1/visual-schedule-to-ics/README.md

 # Visual Schedule to ics
- Export your UW Class Schedule to an ics file that you could import into your calendar app such as Google Calendar or Outlook
+ Export your UW Class Schedule to an ics file that you could import into your calendar app such as Google Calendar or Outlook.
+The project has been moved to Java Gradle instead [to this repository](https://github.com/eyhc1/ScheduleMyClasses), Hence this repository is being archived.
 ## Use
  <s>You can either run the run.bat file</s>, for the latest version, you can just run the demo program `ClassConverter.exe` (Windows only) or if you can just edit `UWclasses_beta.py` and run it from there.
 ## Requires